Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Grizzlies Insights & Trends

-- Memphis has gone 5-5 over its past 10 contests, with a 3-7 record against the spread during that span.
+- Memphis is 3-7 against the spread and 5-5 overall over its past 10 contests.

+- Five of the Grizzlies' last 10 outings have gone over the total.

 - Memphis is 28-13 against the spread and 34-7 overall when it scores more than 116.6 points.